Tinkerforge/doc/en/source/Software/API_Bindings.rst

 a pain in the ass to provide them for all combinations of architectures and operating systems.
-This means, the bindings should work on most architectures (ARM, x86, etc.) and on most operating systems (Windows and POSIX systems such as Linux and Mac OS, etc.).
+This means, the bindings should work on most architectures (ARM, x86, etc.) and on most operating systems (Windows and POSIX systems such as Linux and Mac OS X, etc.).

+Lazarus
+"""""""

 As an example we will compile the Stepper Brick configuration example with the Free Pascal Compiler (FPC) that comes with the Lazarus.
 For that we